A Functional Medicine Approach To Mal de Debarquement Syndrome

 Disclaimer

 The information provided on this website is intended for educational purposes only and is not a substitute for individualized medical care.
 Mal de Débarquement Syndrome (MdDS) is a complex neurological condition, and individual experiences and responses to care can vary.
-References to "recovery" or improvement reflect the potential for change in neurological patterns and should not be interpreted as a guarantee of outcomes.
-All care decisions are made on an individual basis following a comprehensive clinical evaluation.

 Copyright © 2026 MdDS Recovery Website - All Rights Reserved.